Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial2_8.png
    :width: 800

-If you selected ``dryrun`` mode, after a few seconds, you will see a diaglog window pop up with the message to show the MD simulation generation has finished.
+If you selected ``dryrun`` mode, after a few seconds, you will see a dialog window pop up with the message to show the MD simulation generation has finished.
 If you selected to turn off ``dryrun`` mode, then AutoSolvate will call Amber/sander in the background and run the MD simulations, which may take minutes or hours to finish.
 But at the end you will also see a dialog window saying that the simulation has finished.

 .. image:: _images/tutorial2_9.png
    :width: 800